The Global Business Account is available for sole traders and other legal entities such as limited liability companies, partnerships.

 Where should I send my filled in Declaration form and supporting documentations?

-Any additional documents together with the certifications and declaration form, shall be sent by registered mail addressed to Paymix Ltd. at The Penthouse, JPR Buildings, Triq Taz-Zwejt, San Gwann SGN 3000 Malta.
+Any additional documents together with the certifications and declaration form, shall be sent by registered mail addressed to Paymix Pro C/O Finance Incorporated Limited, Capital Business Center, Entrance A, Floor 2, Triq Taz-Zwejt, San Gwann SGN 3000 Malta.

 What is a Politically Exposed Person?